JuliaEcosystem/PackageAnalyzer.jl/README.md

 ```

-See the [docs](https://giordano.github.io/AnalyzeRegistry.jl/dev/) for more!
+See the [docs](https://giordano.github.io/PackageAnalyzer.jl/dev/) for more!

 ## License

-The `AnalyzeRegistry.jl` package is licensed under the MIT "Expat" License.
+The `PackageAnalyzer.jl` package is licensed under the MIT "Expat" License.
 The
 original author is Mosè Giordano.